flawil-beavers/Future-Engineers_2025/README.md

 #### Wall Following

 We follow the walls using the point-slope-form of the border line between the black wall and the white mat.
 This is again extracted using [`cv2.Canny`](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html).
 We use the PD controller to keep the y-intercept of the lines on a constant height.
 By including the gyro values quadratically in the steering calculation, we can further stabilise the driving so that the robot does not take a U-turn.
 Furthermore there is a corner detection algorithm that switches the wall following to gyro corrected driving, when passing the end of the walls.
-In the following image you can see the corner being detected on the left roi where two red ends of detected edges meet.
+In the following image you can see the corner being detected on the left ROI where two red ends of detected edges meet.

 ![Corner](media/Corner.png)